Stephen Kinzer

-Stephen Kinzer (born August 4, 1951) is an American author, journalist, and academic.
-A former New York Times correspondent, he has published several books, and writes for several newspapers and news agencies.
+Stephen Kinzer (born August 4, 1951) is an American author, historian, and journalist.
+A former New York Times correspondent, he has published several books and writes for several newspapers and news agencies.

 Reporting career

-During the 1980s, Kinzer covered revolutions and social upheaval in Central America, and wrote his first book, Bitter Fruit, about military coups and destabilization in Guatemala during the 1950s.
-In 1990, The New York Times appointed Kinzer to head its Berlin bureau, from which he covered Eastern and Central Europe as they emerged from Soviet bloc.
+During the 1980s, Kinzer covered revolutions and social upheaval in Central America and wrote his first book, Bitter Fruit, about military coups and destabilization in Guatemala during the 1950s.
+In 1990, The New York Times appointed Kinzer to head its Berlin bureau, from which he covered Eastern and Central Europe as they emerged from the Soviet bloc.
 Kinzer was The New York Times chief in the newly established Istanbul bureau from 1996 to 2000.

 Upon returning to the U.S., Kinzer became the newspaper's culture correspondent, based in Chicago, as well as teaching at Northwestern University.
 He then took up residence in Boston and began teaching journalism and U.S. foreign policy at Boston University.
 He has written several nonfiction books about Turkey, Central America, Iran, and the U.S. overthrow of foreign governments from the late 19th century to the present, as well as Rwanda's recovery from genocide.

 Kinzer also contributes columns to The New York Review of Books, The Guardian, and The Boston Globe.
 He is a Senior Fellow in International and Public Affairs at the Watson Institute for International and Public Affairs at Brown University.